'It's A Bit Surreal': Oregon's Air Quality Suffers As Fires Complicate COVID-19 Fight

 One of our @NWS_IMET_OPS took this photo yesterday outside of Springfield, OR.
 Check out just how dense that fog really is!
 Today is similar with thick fog & smoke blanketing the area.
 We remind you all to please stay safe, stay well & turn to emergency managers for safety info. pic.twitter.com/xAPZNH09Ba— NWS Portland (@NWSPortland) September 14, 2020

-The international air quality monitoring website IQAir.com ranks Portland as No. 1 for worst air quality among the world's cities – worse than notoriously polluted spots in countries such as India, China and Israel.
-Seattle, San Francisco and Los Angeles are also in the top 10, reflecting the wildfires' huge size and broad impact.
+The international air quality monitoring website IQAir.com ranked Portland as No. 1 for worst air quality among the world's cities on Monday morning – worse than notoriously polluted spots in countries such as India, China and Israel.
+Seattle, San Francisco and Los Angeles were also in the top 10, reflecting the wildfires' huge size and broad impact.

-Dozens of large blazes have now burned more than 4.6 million acres, according to the National Interagency Fire Center.
+Dozens of large blazes have now burned more than 4.6 million acres in 10 states, according to the National Interagency Fire Center.
 That includes more than 1.5 million acres in Oregon and Washington, the Northwest Coordination Center says.

 Wildfire smoke can be lethal.
-While it often appears as a large cloud, Vines says the smoke is made up of lots of tiny particles, each much smaller than the diameter of a human hair — and, she adds, "these particles can penetrate deep into the lungs and even cross into the bloodstream."
+While it often appears as a large cloud, Vines says the smoke is made up of lots of tiny particles, each much smaller than the diameter of a human hair.
+"These particles can penetrate deep into the lungs and even cross into the bloodstream," she adds.

-People who are most in danger are the elderly and those with underlying lung conditions or heart conditions.
+People who are most in danger are older and those with underlying lung or heart conditions.
 Children are also at a greater risk, Vines says, "because they breathe higher air volumes relative to the size of their bodies and because their airways are smaller."

 Whoa.
 Lots of fog and smoke, with much of it rather dense with low visibility.
 Many have reported only seeing as far as 50 feet in spots.
 Slow down, and use extra care while out and about.
 Conditions will slowly improve later this morning. #pdxtst #orwx #wawx pic.twitter.com/saWB3Ki1AA— NWS Portland (@NWSPortland) September 13, 2020